-Income tax expense for the year ended March 31, 2016 was ¥22,596 million, representing an effective tax rate of 13.7%.
-The significant factors causing the difference between the effective tax rate of 13.7% and the effective statutory tax rate of 33% were changes in deferred tax valuation allowance which increased the effective tax rate by 36.1% but partially offset by Tax benefit recognized on the devaluation of investment in subsidiaries and affiliates which decreased the effective tax rate by 54.8%.
+Income tax expense for the year ended March 31, 2016 was $\frac{122,596}{12,596}$ million, representing an effective tax rate of 13.7%.
+The significant factors causing the difference between the effective tax rate of 13.7% and the effective statutory tax rate of 33% were changes in deferred tax valuation allowances which increased the effective tax rate by 36.1% but partially offset by tax benefits recognized on the devaluation of investment in subsidiaries and affiliates which decreased the effective tax rate by 54.8%.